The Lakewalk is part of the Superior Hiking Trail and is the only part that is directly on the shoreline of Lake Superior.

 Roundtrip: 5 km

 Location: Grand Marais, MN

-Walking on cobblestone beach can be surprisingly tiring as the terrain shifts under each step.
+Walking on a cobblestone beach can be surprisingly tiring as the terrain shifts under each step.
 The trail sign shows the trail is 1.5 miles (2.4km) but going out to every point I found it was longer.

 From the Pigeon River border crossing continue south on Highway 61 for 46.6 km.
-On the lake side of the road you will see a Grand Portage State Forest sign just before the Superior Hiking Trail sign.
+On the lakeside of the road, you will see a Grand Portage State Forest sign just before the Superior Hiking Trail sign.
 Park on the wide shoulder across from the sign.

 Continuing past the island you cross areas of boulders, crescent beaches and lava beds.
-Along the way you can find Thomsonite that is a semiprecious stone used in jewelry.
+Along the way, you can find Thomsonite that is a semiprecious stone used in jewelry.
 The third crescent beach has a sign at the 1 mile (1.6 km) mark where you can see remnants of the old Highway 61.

 The fourth crescent begins at 1.5 miles (2.4 km) with another offshore island.
 Before the end of the fourth crescent watch for a trail marker in the bushes at the edge of the beach that marks the end of the hike.
 Return the way you came.